Over 23,000 Argentine naval cadets and officers have trained aboard this 85m sailing vessel, which traveled around the world 37 times...

 Puente de la Mujer

-The striking Puente de la Mujer (Bridge of the Woman) is the barrio’s signature monument.
+The striking Puente de la Mujer is Puerto Madero’s signature monument.
 Unveiled in 2001, this gleaming-white structure spans Dique 3 and...

 Dique 3 · interesting places nearby